The Dark Side of Social Media Algorithms | How They Control What You See

 - Anxiety and stress.

-- Social media knows exactly what to show you, whether you are sad-happy and insecure, to trigger
+- Social media knows exactly what to show you, whether you are sad, happy, or insecure, to trigger

 strong emotions because emotional content spreads faster. - Posts that make you angry or afraid keep you engaged longer.